alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 Let's go on the pessimistic side to account for any extra plastic needed for the bag.

 PVA is heavily used industrially because it dissolves easily in water.
-So it is possible to buy industrial bags that are used to place contaminated clothes directly in the washing machine.
+It is possible to buy industrial bags that are used to dispose of contaminated clothes directly in the washing machine.
 On the minus side we have better isolate the bag from any outside humidity or the bag will simply dissolve!
 I have purchased some but the quality is quite poor: they are full of holes.
 They are also square and not elliptical.